 Rainwater harvesting systems collect and store rainwater for later use, such as for irrigation or toilet flushing.
 These systems slow and reduce runoff while providing a limited water supply.

 GI in Your Neighborhood

-View a map of all the current and upcoming green infrastructure projects in Burlingame!
+Check out the Green Infrastructure Map which shows the current and upcoming green infrastructure projects in Burlingame!

 The Future is Green!The City has developed a Green Infrastructure Plan that describes how the City will shift its impervious surfaces and storm drain infrastructure from “gray” to “green.”
 Gray infrastructure refers to traditional storm drain infrastructure, where stormwater runoff flows directly from impervious surfaces and into storm drains which feed directly to local waterways, such as the San Francisco Bay.
 Green infrastructure is a more resilient, sustainable system that provides several benefits:

 - Reduces stormwater runoff by dispersing it to vegetated areas

 - Improves water quality by removing pollutants